scripting/concord/worknotes.md

 Example1

-   Change the initial value of renderMode from false to true.
+&nbsp;&nbsp;&nbsp;Change the initial value of renderMode from false to true.

-   Added a separator before Concord Docs in the Source menu.
+&nbsp;&nbsp;&nbsp;Added a separator before Concord Docs in the Source menu.

-   Changed version number to 0.52.
+&nbsp;&nbsp;&nbsp;Changed version number to 0.52.